blue-jay/blue-jay.github.io.hugo/content/structure/index.md

 asset/
 |----dynamic/    - private assets like SASS files, single JavaScript files, and logo.png for favicon generation
 |----static/     - public assets like CSS, JavaScript, and favicon.ico for Android, Apple, etc
-boot/            - package for initial set up of the application controller/	     - packages with routes and application logic filestorage/     - files uploaded from an HTML form generate/	     - template pairs (.gen and .json) for generating code using jay lib/             - packages you'll build that are used by the application (recommended to build with minimum dependencies) middleware/      - packages that return a http.Handler to wrap around routes for ACL, request logging, etc migration/       - migration database files
+controller/	     - packages with routes and application logic filestorage/     - files uploaded from an HTML form generate/	       - template pairs (.gen and .json) for generating code using jay lib/             - packages you'll build that are used by the application (recommended to build with minimum dependencies)
+|----boot/       - package for registering services and setting up all the components
+|----env/        - package that holds the structure for the application settings
+|----flight/     - package with a context that can be used by controllers to access application settings
+middleware/      - packages that return a http.Handler to wrap around routes for ACL, request logging, etc migration/       - migration database files
 |----mysql/      - MySQL files for migrating database up and down
 model/		       - packages with database queries and structs matching tables view/            - HTML templates parsed using the Go html/template package viewfunc/        - packages that return a template.FuncMap for use in views viewmodify/      - packages that modify view prior to rendering to add varibles like CSRF token and auth level